NamTran9694/BigData-DataMining-Lab2/README.md

 - Scaling transformed accuracy from a plateau of 72.2% (unscaled) to 100%.

 ### KNN vs RNN Comparison
-- **RNN outperformed KNN** after scaling — 100% vs 97.2% at their best parameter values.
+- **RNN outperformed KNN** after scaling, 100% vs 97.2% at their best parameter values.
 - Both models improved dramatically with scaling, confirming that unscaled feature magnitudes were the primary bottleneck.
 - KNN remained more consistent across all parameter choices, while RNN was more sensitive but hit a higher peak at the right radius.